Henry VIII (1491-1547)

 Under Henry VIII the power of the throne reached its zenith.
 Henry VIII made radical changes to the constitution of England, using increasingly repressive means to quell any descent.
 He is also famous for his six wives – two of which he had executed.
 Henry VIII was instrumental in splitting the English Church from Rome, cementing the Protestant Reformation in England.

-Also, during his early years of his reign he was active in foreign policy.
-Through his able minister Thomas Wolsey he fought both the Scottish and French.
-Initially these were successful, but the French campaign became increasingly bitter and costly – a war which proved a great drain on the nation’s finances.
+Also, during the early years of his reign, he was active in foreign policy.
+Through his able minister Thomas Wolsey, he fought both the Scottish and French.
+Initially, these were successful, but the French campaign became increasingly bitter and costly – a war which proved a great drain on the nation’s finances.

 Henry VIII turned on his minister Wolsey when he failed to persuade the Pope to grant an annulment of his marriage to Catherine.
 Henry decided to go ahead with the divorce anyway.
-With the help of Thomas Cromwell, his new right hand man, he had his first marriage annuled and married his new love – Anne Boleyn.
+With the help of Thomas Cromwell, his new right-hand man, he had his first marriage annulled and married his new love – Anne Boleyn.

 The divorce meant Henry VIII was excommunicated from the Roman Catholic Church.
 But, Henry did not mind and just announced himself head of the Church of England.
 He also demanded the clergy declare the loyalty to him and not the pope.

 “Well-beloved subjects! we thought that the clergy of our realm had been our subjects wholly, but now, we have well perceived that they be but half our subjects; yea, and scarce our subjects, for all the prelates, at their consecration, take an oath to the Pope clean contrary to the oath they make to us, so that they seem to be his subjects and not ours.”